Clinton-Davis/focus_fitness/README.md

 }
  ```

-> I realize this solutions is limited to certain screen sizes
+> I realize this solutions is limited to certain screen sizes of
  (min-device-width: 375px) and (max-device-width: 667px)
 (min-device-width: 320px) and (max-device-width: 568px)
 (min-device-width: 375px) and (max-device-width: 812px)